junegunn/vim-plug/README.md

 * `:PlugInstall` to install the plugins
 * `:PlugUpdate` to install or update the plugins
 * `:PlugDiff` to review the changes from the last update
+* `:PlugClean` to remove plugins no longer in the list

 > [!NOTE]
 > That's basically all you need to know to get started.
 The rest of the